Guaxinobi/q-do/README.md

 12. Once this is done and "npm install" is ready you should be able to start the backend with: nodemon server.js

+Additional notes:

+- in qdo/server/config/db.config.js you can find the exact configuration of the MySQl

+- Port 3001 has to be free for the backend